eLearning Design and Development

 You should share that knowledge with the team and be available to answer all their questions.
 Participate in at least the most needle-moving meetings to assess progress and adjust the process accordingly.

-- It delivers a strategic learning experience.
-The AR eLearning app’s success doesn’t depend solely on the technology and the devices.
-The learning experience designer must still determine the best strategy to reach the learning outcomes.
+But the AR eLearning app’s success doesn’t depend solely on the technology and devices.
+The learning experience designer must still determine the best strategy to reach the learning outcomes, enabling you to deliver a strategic, customized experience.
+After all, a successful AR eLearning app fits your training needs, business, company, and staff’s learning preferences and skill level.